 Today the inhabitants of Antioquia and Medellin call themselves Paisas.
 You’ve all seen a Paisa.
 His name is Juan Valdez and even though Señor Valdez is a stereotypical fictional character created to sell Colombian coffee, you see dudes who look just like him in Medellin and all around Antioquia all the time.

-Colombians who live in the big, cosmopolitan capital of Bogota tend to deride Paisas as hicks (though they envy and sort of fear their business acumen).
+Colombians who live in the big, cosmopolitan capital of Bogotá tend to deride Paisas as hicks.
 Us?
 We think Paisas give Medellin the feel of a country town that’s grown huge but is still just a country town at heart.
-You really do get the sense that if the modern amenities of Medellin disappeared tomorrow and the place reverted to its campesino roots few locals would mind and some would consider it an improvement.
+You really do get the sense that if the modern amenities of Medellin disappeared tomorrow and the place reverted to its roots few locals would mind and some would consider it an improvement.
 And we love that.

 Leave your Medellin misconceptions at home